 The Bank has taken into consideration the impact of the foregoing requirements to ensure that the appropriate level and quality of capital are maintained on an ongoing basis.
+Refer to Annex 7 for the CAR ratios.

 BASEL III Leverage Ratio (BLR)